-We next quantify the effects of domestic and international tourism on welfare per capita (Equation 24).
-Because we keep population constant, the effects are equivalent to changes in total welfare.
-Changes in welfare arise from changes in wages, but also disutility from population density and changes to consumed local amenities from the spatial reallocation of the population.
-Our comparison of static equilibria does however not account for any costs of moving locations between the baseline and the counterfactual scenario.
-Overall the changes to welfare are small: without any tourism, welfare is about 0.06 percent lower than in the baseline scenario.
-This is not unexpected as our comparative static exercise allows workers to respond to lower local demand for traded tourism services by switching sector and moving location.
+We first quantify the effects of tourism on welfare per capita (Equation 24).
+Changes in welfare arise from changes in real wages as well as from changes in the (dis)utility from population density and local amenities due to from the spatial reallocation of the population.
+Our comparison of static equilibria does not account for any costs of moving locations or switching sector between the baseline and the counterfactual scenario.
+Overall the changes to welfare are small: tourism reduces welfare by about 0.06 percent relative to the counterfactual scenario (Figure 10).

-In the counterfactual scenario, about 8.4 percent of the workers that leave tourism enter the agricultural sector (Table 2).
-This increase in the agricultural workforce is associated with an increase in land used for agriculture by around 4.9 percent.
-Agricultural land increases disproportionately outside the Amazon region, where agricultural land increase by around 2.21 percent.
-Notably, the signs of the effects point to a trade-off between economic and environmental objectives: tourism is associated with lower welfare but a larger share of natural land, especially in the Amazon region.
+Tourism pulls employment out of agriculture relative to the counterfactual scenario without tourism, decreasing the employment share of agriculture from 6.73 percent by 0.8 percentage points (Figure 10).
+This reduction in the agricultural workforce is associated with an increase in natural land by around 4.9 percent.
+Natural land increases slightly less in the Amazon region, by around 2.1 percent.
+Notably, the signs of the effect of tourism on welfare and natural land point to a trade-off between economic and environmental objectives: tourism is associated with lower welfare but a larger share of natural land, including in the Amazon region.